BusKetZz/STM32/STM32F401RE-Nucleo/Projects/bare_metal_tutorial/Notes/relocatable_object_file_analysis.md

 * A file format standard describes a way of organizing various elements (data, read-only data, code, uninitialized data, etc.) of a program in different sections.
+* .o file contains machine code but doesn't contain any absolute addresses for data and code.